 Clark County has a variety of other employment opportunities besides full-time or part-time employment.

-The Clark County Sheriff's Cadet Program provides people who are interested in a career in the field of law enforcement with the opportunity to receive on-the-job training in areas of non-enforcement activity.
-The Sheriff's Office has the opportunity to observe and evaluate the cadets over an extended period of time to determine whether the cadet would be qualified for law enforcement work with the Clark County Sheriff's Office.
+The Clark County Sheriff's Cadet Program provides people interested in a law enforcement career an opportunity to receive on-the-job training in areas of non-enforcement activity.
+The program gives the Sheriff's Office the opportunity to observe and evaluate cadets over an extended time period to determine whether the cadet would be qualified for law enforcement work with the Sheriff's Office.
 The cadet will be able to determine if he/she wishes to pursue a career in law enforcement prior to the Sheriff's Office formally training a new deputy.
-All too often, a deputy will realize that a career in law enforcement is not desired and will terminate after the Sheriff's Office has invested money and months of training.
+Sometimes, a deputy realizes a career in law enforcement is not a good fit and resign after the Sheriff's Office has invested money and months of training.

 Contact: Clark County Sheriff's Office Training Department, (360) 397-2211 ext.
 2276

-The Clark County Sheriff's Office maintains high standards for it's Reserve Officer Unit and strives to recruit qualified and motivated individuals.
+The Clark County Sheriff's Office maintains high standards for its Reserve Officer Unit and strives to recruit qualified, motivated individuals.
 Participation in the Reserve Unit can, at times, be time consuming.

 Not all county jobs can be justified with regular positions.
-Some positions may only be needed for temporary periods of time.
-If you are interested in working for Clark County as a temporary employee, please contact one of the following agencies:
+Some positions may be needed only temporarily.
+If you are interested in working for Clark County as a temporary employee, please contact the following agency: